Uncertainty in Neural Networks: Approximately Bayesian Ensembling: Further Results

 ERF GP refers to the equivalent GP for an infinite width, single-layer BNN with ERF activations.
 It was tuned and implemented as for the ReLU GP.
-We were interested to discover how different activation functions would affect uncertainty estimates, since they impose differing assumptions about the uncertainty `shape'.
+We were interested to discover how different activation functions would affect uncertainty estimates.
 In general the ReLU GP performed better than the ERF GP, with some exceptions, such as for Wine.
 The target variable for Wine is ordinal, containing five factors, it is therefore understandable that the ReLU GP, which extrapolates linearly, is at a slight disadvantage.

 10x 50 NNs refers to an anchored ensemble of ten NNs with 50 hidden nodes.
 We find that these results fall in between the 5x 50 NNs and the ReLU GP.
 This agrees with the convergence analysis done in section \ref{sec_result_vis_converg}.